KrisAden/pypsa-eur-KHA/Obsidian Vault/elec_s_37.nc.md

 hydro
 ror

-There are a total of 283 generator units and 49 storage units
+There are a total of 283 generator units and 49 storage units.